 Example: "all steps...in proper order. "

-James Evans', 1961 NSPI paper, Behavioral Objectives Are No Damn Good, recommends that the trainer work backwards to develop objectives by first developing the performance test, then writing the learning objectives.
+We recommend that the trainer develop learning objectives by first developing the performance test, then writing the learning objectives.
 The following approach outlines this simplified procedure for writing learning objectives.

-Identify the specific things the employee is required to do in order to perform the job in question.
-These specific "performance items" should be written down in preparation for developing the criterion test.
+Identify each specific task and the level of performance required for the employee to be qualified to safely perform the job.
+The specific "performance items" should be written down in preparation for developing the criterion test.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.